ETC Eos: Apex

 The Apex is ETC's flagship line of consoles.
-It comes in three variants, the 5, 10 and 20—referring to the number of faders each model has.
+It comes in four variants, the 5, 10, 20 (Referring to the number of faders each model has) as well as Apex FP.
 The Apex 5 is the smallest in the range, with one main 23.8" display, five faders and twenty Target Keys (configurable buttons with OLED displays beneath them).
 The Apex 10 has two 23.8" displays, ten faders and forty Target keys.
 The Apex 20 has twenty faders and fifty Target Keys.
+Apex FP is a Headless version on the Apex 5, the twenty Target Keys have been replaced with 10 just above the encoders.

 Gio @5

 The Gio @5 is ETC's mid-range lighting console.
 It has one main 18.3" display, with a smaller 4.3" display to show the status of the five faders.
-It also has twenty reconfigurable buttons next to the display, which default to being Macro 801-820.
+It also has twenty reconfigurable buttons next to the display, which default to being Macro 801–820.

 Ion Xe

 The Ion Xe is another mid-range lighting console.
 It differs from the Gio and Apex by having no internal display, instead supporting two external monitors at resolutions up to 4K.
 The Ion Xe 20 is available with an added bank of twenty assignable faders.